 In the beginning, I wasn’t using workshops as a way to lead students into working with me further, so I had no upsells.

-I priced myself super low in the beginning.
+I priced myself super low in the beginning ON PURPOSE.
 I priced low out of fear – am I good enough? – and also, because I cared more about getting in front of a room of my dream potential clients over making a bunch of money.
 As my experience grew in both photography and teaching, my workshops grew more profitable.

-Even at the low end – $570 – that’s still a healthy addition to my bank account for MINIMAL expenses and time – don’t ya think?!
+Even at the low end – $570 – that’s still a healthy addition to my bank account for MINIMAL expenses + time – don’t ya think?!